Siena's CSforAll program supports in-service and pre-service teachers in qualifying for NYS teacher certification in computer science.

 Currently none of these codings require a SOCE or CS certification to teach and all of them qualify teachers for a SOCE (see SOCE web page for list of qualifying courses).

-NYSED recently gave a webinar recorded here about CS Certification and the SOCE.
+NYSED gave a webinar recorded here about CS Certification and the SOCE.
+Application for the SOCE is now closed.

 Note - for teachers that are not certified in CS and do not qualify for a SOCE there are still options for teaching CS.
-First, teachers certified in an area that is not CS may teach 1 course outside of your certification area.
+First, teachers certified in an area that is not CS may teach one course outside of their certification area.
 See this link for more information.
-And second, if the CS courses you would like to teach are NOT on the list in this document, you can teach the courses without the NYSED CS Teaching Certification.
-You can find the codes we recommend for our 4 Siena HS/Dual Enrollment courses above.
-If your district uses the codes we recommend, currently, you do NOT need to hold a NYSED CS Teaching Certificate to teach these courses.
+And second, if a CS cours is NOT on the list in this document, it can be taught without the NYSED CS Teaching Certification.
+Codes we recommend for our 4 Siena HS/Dual Enrollment courses above.
+If a district uses the codes we recommend, currently, a teacher does NOT need to hold a NYSED CS Teaching Certificate to teach these courses.
 However, this is likely to change in the future, so it is a good idea to work towards certification.

 For pre-service teachers: Siena College was the first college or university in New York State to have an approved initial teacher certification program in computer science.
 To qualify for this certification, students in this program major in computer science and take education courses.
 See the Times Union newspaper article here!